felixge/nodeguide.com/guide/index.md

 [Node.js Community Guide](community.html)
   ~ Get to know some of the node.js community and find out where they hang out.

-More guides are in the works!
+More guides are in the works.
+Feel free to follow the [GitHub repository][repo].

+## Report Issues

+If you come across some incorrect information, please open an issue in the [issue tracker][issuetracker].

 ## License